 - See the package: If it is bloated, it is an indication that the milk is not fit for use.
 The carton becomes bloated because of the gases released by the bacteria.

-Make it a habit to pour the soy milk in a glass before drinking it.
+Make it a habit to pour the soy milk into a glass before drinking it.

 The reasons for this are:

 - When you drink it from the bottle or carton, the bacteria present in your mouth may enter the package, and the milk may go bad more quickly.

 - You can note its texture.
 If it is thick, lumpy, or curdled, discard it and avoid consuming rotten stuff.

 You can store soy milk just like you store other milk substitutes such as oat milk, almond milk, or coconut milk.
 The right way of storing your soy milk will depend on the type of milk.

 If you bought a carton of soy milk from a shelf in the grocery store, it is a shelf-stable variety.
 You can keep this type of soy milk in a cool and dry place, for example, in your pantry.
 If you like, you can keep it in your refrigerator, but it will not make much difference.